cliftondavies/Private-Events/README.md

 # Private Events

-> An application that allows users to create and view upcoming and past events.
+> An application that allows users to create, rsvp to, and view upcoming and past events.

 ## Functionality

 #### User Authentication
  - Create user account
- - Log in
+ - Sign in
  - Sign out

 #### Event Management
- - Create event
+ - Create event when signed in
+ - Rsvp to attend an event when signed in
- - View a specific event
+ - Rsvp to attend an event only once
- - View a list of all upcoming and past events
- - View a list of created and RSVPed events

 ## :toolbox: Tools & Technologies Used